UBC-Snowbots/Snowflake/README_NEWMEMBERS.md

-# Tips and advice
+# Tips for New Software Members
-for new members to help them get started.
+Tutorials and advice to help them get started.

 ## Terminal